This document supplements the Process Document by providing best practices to resolve and decide Formal Objections.

 The assignee should inform all parties that potential resolution has been delegated to the assignee.
 In this same spirit, if the issue is referred to the W3C Council for decision, all parties must be notified.
 The report with the W3C Council's decision should include the names of the subset of the council that participated in that decision.

-The assignee and W3C Council should recognize that often objections come from views of important web stakeholders whose views might be under-represented where the decision is taken.
-Accordingly, the assignee and the W3C Council must be respectful of all views.
+The assignee and W3C Council should recognize that often Objections come from views of important Web stakeholders whose views might be under-represented where the decision is taken.
+Accordingly, the assignee and the W3C Council must consider all views.

-Notwithstanding “Respect for under-represented views”, the assignee and W3C Council should assign appropriate gravitas to a Working Group decision that was made by the consensus of the WG and consistent with W3C Process.
+Notwithstanding “Consideration of under-represented views”, the assignee and W3C Council should assign appropriate gravitas to a Working Group decision that was made by the consensus of the group and consistent with W3C Process.

 Occasionally Formal Objections arise when a decision was made which did not follow the “letter” of the W3C Process.
 Such violations are quite serious and indeed could form a valid basis for a Formal Objection.
 However, the W3C Council is not required to always sustain such an objection—they need to take all factors into consideration in terms of the best solution for the Web.